End of Life Care Services

 Inpatient Care

 When symptoms require an advanced level of care that is beyond routine or continuous care, a patient will enter the “inpatient” level of end of life care.
-This often occurs when the patient needs 24-hour pain control or acute or complex symptom management that cannot be provided at home.
+This often occurs when the patient needs 24-hour pain control or acute or complex Palliative Care that cannot be provided at home.
 In its entirety, the goal of inpatient care is to control severe pain and symptoms so that the patient can return home to familiar surroundings and continue with routine end of life care.
 This level of care can be provided within a skilled nursing facility, hospital, or any facility contracted to operate an inpatient unit.

 04